mtth/locate.vim/README.rst

 `/` and `?` are search *motions*: simple and powerful.
-But when searching for a common pattern, especially in a large file, it can be hard to get to the one match we are looking for (tired of hitting `n`?).
-They also don't provide an overview of where matches are: the only way to figure it out is to move our cursor.
+But when searching for a common pattern, especially in a large file, it can be hard to get to the one match you're looking for (tired of hitting `n`?).
+They also don't provide an overview of where the matches are: the only way to figure it out is to move the cursor.

 Vim comes with a family of commands for this use-case (see `:help vimgrep`),